Sydney water restrictions

-Week 1: You can water your turf up to three times a day at a maximum of 30 minutes each time at any time of the day.
+Week 1: Watering your lawn up to three times a day for a maximum of 30 minutes per session at any time of the day.

-Week 2 & 3: During this time, you can only water your lawn up to two times a day for a maximum of 15 minutes each time.
-This can only be done before 10am or after 4pm.
+Week 2 & 3: Watering your lawn twice a day for a maximum of 15 minutes per session.
+This must be done before 10 am or after 4 pm.